Tiger Reserves in India

 Which is latest Tiger reserve in India

-Meghamalai in Tamil Nadu is declared as the 51st Tiger reserve in India in 2021.
+Ramgarh Vishdhari Tiger Reserve (RVTR) in Bundi district of Rajasthan was the 52nd Tiger reserve of India and fourth tiger reserve of Rajasthan.
+Meghamalai in Tamil Nadu was declared as the 51st Tiger reserve in India in 2021.

 What is NTCA